What Can I Do About a Tenant That Is Frequently Late With The Rent?

-A Landlord Can Take Legal Steps Seeking an Order to Evict.
+A Landlord May Seek to Obtain an Order to Evict.

 A persistently late paying tenant can cause a landlord various troubles including financial difficulties, especially for a smaller landlord that relies on rent being on time to enable the landlord to pay the landlord's own bills.
 When a tenant pays late, the tenant may make it difficult for the landlord to pay the mortgage, taxes, utilities, among other things, resulting in harm or hardship for the landlord.